tc39/notes/es7/2015-11/nov-19.md

 DD: map + set make use of internal slots for unobservable

-BT: slots don’t make an object exotic
+BT: slots don't make an object exotic

 DD: You are correct, exotic is the wrong word.